Agent CredentialsMenu

 Revoking an Agent

-If an agent is compromised, retired, or no longer needed, revoke it immediately from Dashboard → Agents.
-Revocation takes effect instantly — the next verification call will return valid: false with reason credential_revoked.
+If an agent is compromised, retired, or no longer needed, revoke it immediately — one click from either the agent's public page or Dashboard → Agents.
+Revocation is instant and public: the next verification call returns valid: false with reason credential_revoked, and the public page flips to a red Revoked badge.

 Services may cache verification results